 My Lemon Pudding is the ideal recipe for the winter season!
-It has a tart flavor, a silky texture, and it is easy to prepare with no complex processes.
+It has a tart flavor and silky texture and is easy to prepare with no complex processes.
 Served warm or chilled, this pudding is pure lemon pleasure!

 I hope you all had a wonderful Christmas!!
 I had a very Merry Christmas and I am definitely looking forward to the NYE celebration.
 Can you believe we only have one more day left in 2017?!

 What are your plans for NYE?
-If you are having a vision party, house party, or a low-key celebrating at home, this Lemon Pudding is the perfect dessert for you!
+If you are having a vision party, house party, or a low-key celebration at home, this Lemon Pudding recipe is the perfect dessert for you!

 Why Am I in Love With This Lemon Pudding Recipe?